 Find out more info on how you help students with Centrelink payments.

 Resources for school leavers

 We’ve created communication resources to help you share information about our payments.
-Download the School Leavers resource kit.
-You can share these resources with students to help them as they extend their studies.
+You can share the School Leavers resource kit with students to help them as they extend their studies.